Pre-Health Living-Learning Community (PHLLC) Buc Guide

 - Participate in Welcome Week activities with your living-learning community

-- 60 minutes in weekly Buccaneer Guide meetings; this meeting time will be scheduled once selection is complete for all Guides
+- 60 minutes in weekly Buccaneer Guide meetings with your supervisor; this meeting time will be scheduled once selection is complete

 - 5 hours each week for Medical Professions Advisement office hours and 10-15 hours each week building community with the residents in your living-learning community; includes programs and activities, as well as management of online communities (Facebook, Twitter, Pinterest, etc.)

-- • 60 minutes in meetings with the Steering Committee for your living-learning community (occurs at least monthly for each community)
+- 60 minutes in meetings with the Advisory Board for your living-learning community (occurs at least once a semester)

-$800 per semester, awarded upon successful completion of each semester's requirements and rent scholarship to cover a private room in Lucille Clement Hall.
+$800 per semester, awarded upon successful completion of each semester’s requirements.
+Buc Guides also receive a rent scholarship to cover the cost of a room in Lucille Clement.
 Buc Guides are hired for an annual term (fall and spring semesters).

-These positions are supervised by Megan Walden, Academic Advisor in the Medical Professions Advisement Office.
+These positions are supervised by the Academic Advisor in the Medical Professions Advisement Office.

-Questions about these positions should be directed to Megan Walden at firstname.lastname@example.org or 423.439.5602.
+Questions about these positions should be directed to Rachel Dinsmore (email@example.com